-We visited Le Mont St. Michel a couple of years ago on the recommendation of a few of my friends.
-After I saw the pictures of this beautiful World Heritage Site, it didn’t take much convincing.
+We visited Le Mont St. Michel on the recommendation of a few of my friends.
+After I saw the pictures of this beautiful World Heritage Site, I was sold.

 We arrived at Mont St. Michel on a bus from St. Malo in less than an hour.